karlbuscheck/nyt-wordcloud/README.md

 ## Project Overview

-This notebook scrapes the [nytimes.com](https://www.nytimes.com), tokenizes and cleans the text, and generates a word cloud to reflect what’s trending in global headlines.
+This notebook scrapes the [nytimes.com](https://www.nytimes.com) homepage, tokenizes and cleans the text, and generates a word cloud to reflect what’s trending in global headlines.

 The project showcases fundamentals of **Natural Language Processing (NLP)**, including tokenization, stop